A brain positron emission tomography (PET) scan is an imaging test that allows doctors to see how your brain is functioning.

 Your doctor will go over your personal scan to explain what the results mean and what will be the next course of action.

 While the scan does use radioactive tracers, the exposure is minimal.
-It’s too low to affect the normal processes of the body, according to the Mayo Clinic.
+It’s too low to affect the normal processes of the body.

 The risks of the test are minimal compared with how beneficial the results can be.